Issue #1978: Find a good way to integrate APK from F-Droid

 If anyone wants to discuss the issues above before the patch gets submitted, please feel free to do so here or create a new ticket or other discussion venue that directly relates to the underlying issue of shipping pre-built F-Droid APKs in Replicant Roms.

-Updated by Kurtis Hanna 2 months ago
+Updated by Kurtis Hanna about 1 year ago

 - Target version changed from Replicant 6.0 0005 to Replicant 6.0 0004